oracularzebra/grocery-spa/README.md

 # A  grocery list/ shopping list /todo list

+There are two branches the master branch contains axios and fetch implemented crud operations and the withoutApi branch uses localStorage for data storage.

 Made using the create-react-app npm module, involving react js, node js.
 It is a single-page application having all the basic crud operations written using the javascript fetch API.
 In a later relese I also implemented the axios for